rileydanejohnston/web_project_4/README.md

 [Around The U.S.](https://rileydanejohnston.github.io/web_project_4/)

 ## Description
 _"Around The U.S." is a single page website that has an editible profile section and a cards section.
 The cards section starts with 6 intial cards.
-The user has the ability to add and delete cards as they see fit_
+The user has the ability to add, delete and like cards as they see fit._

 ## Techniques
 _The first function of "Around The U.S" is the ability to update the profile section.
-This is done by clicking the edit button to the right of the words "Jacques Cousteau" then entering new values in the name & about fields._
+This is done by clicking the edit button to the right of the words "Jacques Cousteau" then entering new values in the name and about fields._

 _The user also can manipulate how many places appear on their page.
 Click the button with the "+" symbol to add a new card.
 A popup form will prompt the user for the name of a place and the address of a photo.
 The new card will appear at the beginning of the list when the user submits the form.
 In addition to adding cards, the user can also delete cards by clicking the trash can icon in the top right corner of each card._